SurelyEnough/ChochNotes/README.md

 # ChochNotes
-ChochNotes is live at [chochnotes.cf](http://chochnotes.cf) (until August 24 2022, because that's when the domain expires.
-In that case, use [chochnotes.000webhostapp.com](https://chochnotes.000webhostapp.com/))

 An English project study guide for the David A. Robertson novel Strangers.
 This repository is, by the way, probably pointless.